 During adolescence, secure youngsters are less likely to engage in one-night stands or casual sex.
 They are also less likely to use sex to manipulate others or feed their egos.

 The main reason for secure adolescents’ sexual encounters is to express affection for their lovers.
 As a result, such individuals already enjoy satisfying and passionate sex early in their lives.

 Let’s go back to the characters from our story – Jane, Tim, and Kate.
 By now, you can probably identify their attachment styles (Jane is secure; Tim is avoidant; Kate is anxious).

 But more importantly, it’s likely that you have found yourself in one of the ‘profiles’.
-If you have discovered that you can identify yourself as securely attached, that’s wonderful.
+If you can identify yourself as securely attached, that’s wonderful.
 Keep enjoying your relationship and your great sex life!

 Keep in mind, though, that you might (at some point) enter a relationship with someone who is insecurely attached.
 And it’s not only yours but also your partner’s attachment style that predetermines your sex life and sexual satisfaction.

 So, whether you are with someone who is insecurely attached, or you suspect that you yourself might have an anxious, avoidant, or disorganized attachment style, it’s important to work towards solving the issue.

 Although it is possible to heal insecure attachment, remember that it takes time and hard work.

 To find out more about the three types of insecure attachment and what you can do to overcome attachment disturbances, read our other articles on the four attachment styles: secure attachment, avoidant attachment, anxious attachment and disorganized attachment.